 - Published to HTML5 from Storyline 360 and tested across all major browser platforms

 CREATE A MODERN DESIGN

-A good design makes it easy for learners to learn the material and affects the perceived credibility of the content and the professionalism of the designer.
+A good design makes it easy for learners to learn the material and affects the perceived credibility of the content and the designer’s professionalism.
 To achieve this goal, I focused on and applied the six principles relevant to e-Learning: Contrast, Repetition, Alignment, Proximity, Unity, and Simplicity.

 - Red, gray, and black were the three colors used in the design of the modules.

 - Black complements red by bringing a sense of “style” to the overall visual look of the modules.

 - Gray, a cool neutral color, provided a complementary accent for the design

 - Throughout the modules, we emphasized keywords and ideas, using color and a variety of different font weights to create contrast

 - Icons were reused throughout to create repetition and further enhance the design and clarity of information